Connect and create for transformation, impact and possibility

 The ICF aims to increase public knowledge and appreciation of forestry and tree care, benefiting commercial, recreational, environmental, and scientific sectors.

-Woodknowledge Wales have worked with the ICF to create soundbites and workshops within the WoodBUILD 2025 programme.
+Woodknowledge Wales has worked with the ICF to create soundbites and workshops within the WoodBUILD 2025 programme.

 This event is part funded by Welsh Government.